What happens when you stop paying credit cards? Will you get arrested and thrown in jail?

 Amount owed: The money you owe makes for 30% of your total credit score.
 Non-payment of your credit card bill is going to increase the amount you owe relative to your income and credit limit.
 That will further lower your credit score.

-If you haven’t paid your bill for 30 days, credit score can DROP by 110 points.
+If you haven’t paid your bill for 30 days, a credit score can DROP by 110 points.

 Every additional payment will keep reducing your credit score as every new missed payment gets reported.
 And if the account goes delinquent, that appears on your credit report for the next 7 years.
 This massively lowers your score until it’s finally removed.